AdamZettel/mcpi/README.md

 ## What's missing

-Honest list of things on the roadmap that we haven't built yet:
+List of things on the roadmap that we haven't built yet:

 - **APC error-feedback acceleration** (Woollands–Junkins 2019).
 Halves iteration count in their experiments.
 Should add.
 - **Automatic node-count adaptivity.** Right now the user picks `n_cheb`.
 The APC paper has heuristics for choosing `n_cheb` per segment based on observed convergence rates.